Are you an analytical person with experience in computer science and mathematics? If yes, a Machine Learning Engineer career could be perfect for you.

 Keeping up with developments in the field is necessary so they can take advantage of the latest technologies.

-Knowledge of probability, mathematics, and statistics, such as Bayes net, Conditional Probability, Types of Distribution, Hidden Markov Models, Hypothesis testing, ANOVA, etc.
+Probability, mathematics, and statistics knowledge, such as Bayes net, Conditional Probability, Types of Distribution, Hidden Markov Models, Hypothesis testing, ANOVA, etc.

 5. What Qualifications Do I Need To Be A Machine Learning Engineer?